 Tag Archives: MimboloveVintage Race Cars

-I started my adventures in Rome and worked towards the south and was disappointed to find so few collector, or at least interesting, cars, but hit the jackpot at a dockside specialty shop in Palermo in Sicily.
-When I told the garage owner that I was from Texas, he gruffly turned away in apparent disgust.
+Visiting Palermo, Sicily, a few years ago, while I was nosing round the old harbor area, I hit the jackpot stumbling across a specialty garage.
+Outside that garage, when I told the garage owner that I was from Texas and wanted to take a look inside, he gruffly turned away in apparent disgust.
 I stood at the entrance a few moments, looking at all the cars inside just out of my reach, but finally asked another mechanic if I could take a few pictures.
 Shockingly, I was given full access.
-Here is one of seven cars I photographed there, this one the most intriguing since I cannot identify it.
-The biggest hint, I suppose is the (fuzzy) Mille Miglia decal (the 2016 running is currently underway).
-Any ideas?
+Here is one of seven cars I photographed there.
+That mechanic even uncovered this car for me!